vmware/build-tools-for-vmware-aria/CONTRIBUTING.md

      - Example: The VMware Aria Automation 8 Package Store class is `VraNgPackageStore.java`.
    - Most of the Package Store classes will use a REST client for communication.
 REST clients are located in `/common/artifact-manager/src/main/java/com/vmware/pscoe/iac/artifact/rest/`.
      - Example: `VraNgPackageStore.java` uses `RestClientVraNg.java`, which itself uses `RestClientVraNgPrimitive.java`.
+    - Most frequently a change needs to be introduced in `common/artifact-manager` module.
+All classes related REST and SSH communication with the products are located there.
+The `Mojo` classes and the `Installer` script both consume the `artifact-manager` module to execute the desired `push`/`pull` operation.
+The module has been recently recently so that folders are split by products/archetypes to make it easier to navigate and have better structure.
+      - `artifact-manager` also contains `Configuration` classes whose purpose is to access different user provided configurations such as the ones located in the local `settings.xml`.
+E.g. <vrang.host> and <vrang.org.name> are accessed from the [ConfigurationVraNg] (https://github.com/vmware/build-tools-for-vmware-aria/blob/main/common/artifact-manager/src/main/java/com/vmware/pscoe/iac/artifact/aria/automation/configuration/ConfigurationVraNg.java) class.
+There are two ways in which configuration values are fed to the `Configuration` classes:
+        - Read from `settings.xml` during `push`/`pull` operations executed via terminal or VS Code actions.
+Once `Maven` reads the values they are populated to [AbstractIacMojo](https://github.com/vmware/build-tools-for-vmware-aria/blob/main/maven/plugins/common/src/main/java/com/vmware/pscoe/maven/plugins/AbstractIacMojo.java) where the `Configuration` class instance is created.
+The `AbstractIacMojo` is inherited in some cases so some of the functions might be overriden - have this in mind when troubleshooting.
+E.g. the `overwriteConfigurationPropertiesForType` function from `AbstractIacMojo` is overridden in the vROps [PullMojo](https://github.com/vmware/build-tools-for-vmware-aria/blob/main/maven/plugins/vrops/src/main/java/com/vmware/pscoe/maven/plugins/PullMojo.java).
+        - Provided as user input through the `Installer` script - this is the script generated when you run `mvn clean package -Pbundle-with-installer` under `bin` directory in the generated `zip` file..
+That script receives the inputs either is command line input or from an `environment.properties` file (from code perspective both of those options are treated the same).
+The [Installer](https://github.com/vmware/build-tools-for-vmware-aria/blob/main/package-installer/src/main/java/com/vmware/pscoe/iac/installer/Installer.java) class reads those inputs and similar to the `Mojo` generates the `Configuration` and `Package Store` class instances.
 4. Testing guide - follow the steps bellow to do a local test of a new functionality or a bugfix.
    - Create or reuse an existing project with the type of archetype that you need.
      - Example: For VMware Aria Automation 8 you will need a `vra-ng` project archetype.
-   - Bump the test project's Aria Build Tools version to the latest **SNAPSHOT** version.
+   - Bump the test project's Build Tools for VMware Aria version to the latest **SNAPSHOT** version.
 The version number is located in the `pom.xml` file/s between the `<parent>` tags.
 Each project can have multiple `pom.xml` files.
 If that's the case, change all of them.
-   - Run `mvn clean package` from the main test project directory so you can download the latest Aria Build Tools artifacts.
+   - Run `mvn clean package` from the main test project directory so you can download the latest Build Tools for VMware Aria artifacts.
-   - After you make the proper changes under your local Aria Build Tools source, you will need to install the modified artifacts (locally), so you can test them.
-This is done by running the `mvn clean install` command from a *particular modified* Aria Build Tools directory (this will save you time, so you will not need to install all artifacts locally).
+   - After you make the proper changes under your local Build Tools for VMware Aria source, you will need to install the modified artifacts (locally), so you can test them.
+This is done by running the `mvn clean install` command from a *particular modified* Build Tools for VMware Aria directory (this will save you time, so you will not need to install all artifacts locally).
      - Example: If you have modified the `VraNgPackageStore.java` or the `RestClientVraNg.java` class, you can run the `mvn clean install` command from the `/common/artifact-manager` directory.
      - Example: If you have modified a `PullMojo.java` class, you can run the `mvn clean install` command from the `/maven/plugins/` directory.
+     - If for some reason you have to re-build the whole project run the following two commands in order from the Build Tools for Aria root folder:
+      - `mvn clean install -D modules.plugins`
+      - `mvn clean install -D modules.tools`
    - Now test the modifications by executing `mvn clean package/pull/push` command from the test project.

 ### Documentation